tannerbohn/tannerbohn.github.io/linksaver.markdown

 **Url:** [http://blogs.scientificamerican.com/guest-blog/you-can-increase-your-intelligence-5-ways-to-maximize-your-cognitive-potential/](http://blogs.scientificamerican.com/guest-blog/you-can-increase-your-intelligence-5-ways-to-maximize-your-cognitive-potential/)

 - "One should not pursue goals that are easily achieved.
-One must develop an instinct for what one can just barely achieve through one's greatest efforts."
-Albert Einstein
+One must develop an instinct for what one can just barely achieve through one's greatest efforts." —Albert Einstein

 ___